lolo101/px1800kbd/README.md

 For Chipset `0x0c45`:`0x7603`
 The kernel reports the chipset as `Microdia`

-Written for the Perixx PX-1800 USB Keyboard, also works for other keyboards with the same chipset (e.g. Periboard 506II)
+Written for the Perixx PX-1800 USB Keyboard, also works for other keyboards with the same chipset (e.g., Periboard 506II)

 This software is forked from Colin Svingen's Azio L70 USB Keyboard driver that can be found at https://bitbucket.org/Swoogan/aziokbd